PritRaj1/symbolic-kan/README.md

 # symbolicKAN

-Julia implementation of B-spline KAN for symbolic regression - recreated pretty much as is from [pykan](https://github.com/KindXiaoming/pykan) on a smaller scale to develop understanding.
+Julia implementation of B-spline KAN for symbolic regression - recreated pretty much as is from [pykan](https://github.com/KindXiaoming/pykan) for investigative purposes.

 WORK IN PROGRESS